neoforged/Documentation/docs/gettingstarted/modfiles.md

 ```

 :::note
 An entry in `neoforge.mods.toml` does not need a corresponding `@Mod` annotation.
-Likewise, it an entry `neoforge.mods.toml` can have multiple `@Mod` annotations, for example if you want to separate common logic and client only logic.
+Likewise, an entry in the `neoforge.mods.toml` can have multiple `@Mod` annotations, for example if you want to separate common logic and client only logic.
 :::

 ### `lowcodefml`